CamEmil/Beam64/README.md

 ---

 ### ChangeLog
+**May 7th, 2019**
+-- Ordered three bluetooth transcievers for prototyping with arduino
+-- Wrote a more precise function for sending commands
+-- Began working on an assembly function to read incoming controller data

 **April 28th, 2019:**
 -- Found a [potential microcomputer](http://www.ti.com/product/CC2541) with bluetooth 4 integrated into the system, plenty of chinese vendors selling it on aliexpress
 -- Discovered that the N64 controller protocol can be approximated with UART, will probably write assembly to do the pin polling instead